100% Free · Privacy-First · No Registration

 An oligo pool is a complex mixture of thousands to millions of distinct single-stranded DNA oligonucleotides synthesized in parallel on a microarray surface.
 Unlike traditional column-based synthesis which produces individual oligos in separate tubes, microarray synthesis generates massive libraries of sequences simultaneously in a single pool.

-This fundamental shift in synthesis technology has revolutionized functional genomics.
-Oligo pools are the essential building blocks for high-throughput applications such as designing CRISPR sgRNA pools for pooled screening, assembling synthetic genes from oligo pools, and building custom NGS target-enrichment panels.
+Parallel synthesis makes large sequence libraries practical for functional genomics.
+Oligo pools support high-throughput applications such as designing CRISPR sgRNA pools for pooled screening, assembling synthetic genes from oligo pools, and building custom NGS target-enrichment panels.

 Due to the inherent constraints of parallel synthesis, such as varying coupling efficiencies and edge effects on the microarray, computational quality control is critical.
 Predicting error rates and ensuring uniform sequence representation before ordering your pool can prevent costly experimental failures downstream.